00arpit00/terraform/README.md

 # terraform
-repository to manage terraform resources while preparating for certification
+repository to manage terraform resources while preparing for certification